SSaishruthi/MAX-Text-Sentiment-Classifier/README.md

-# Detect the sentiment captured in short pieces of text.
+# Detect the sentiment of text.

 This tutorial walks you through the process to build and deploy a deep learning model as a microservice using MAX Framework and OpenShift Technologies.